doughuang168/maze-solver-dfs-bfs/README.md

--  maze.json allow user supply NxN perfect maze use JSON representation.
-A maze is classified as ‘perfect’ if it does not contain loops.
+-  maze.json allow user supply 2D NxN perfect maze use JSON representation.
+A maze is classified as ‘perfect’ if it does not contain loops. x: wall, s: start juncture, e: finish juncture, ' ': open.

 ## Maze JSON format